cassmastern/lers-sandbox/docs/about.md

 - `alphabet-auto.js`: vertical hypertexted alphabet in sidebar for navigating glossaries
 - `diagram-zoom.js`: Spotlight/zoom for diagrams
 - `alt-inject.js`: injects alt-text and ARIA roles for accessibility (work in progress)

-> **Note:** One script, `/docs/assets/py/inject_svg_metadata.py`, runs post-build by a GitHub Actions runner, to inject SVG metadata for making alternative text discoverable by screen readers.

 ### CSS Enhancements